 \subsection{Various simplicial complexes associated to \texorpdfstring{$S$}{S}}

-Let $\mathcal{C}$ be the complex of curves of $S$, which is the $2$--dimensional abstract simplicial complex, where the $k$--simplices are given by subsets of $k+1$ distinct (free homotopy classes of) simple closed curves in $S$ that pairwise intersect once.
-It will not be important in this article, but this complex can be identified with the Farey complex and the identification depends on a choice of generators for $\Gamma$.
+\begin{Definition} The curve complex $\mathcal{C}$ of the 1-holed torus $S$ is defined by setting $k$--simplices to be subsets of $k+1$ distinct (free homotopy classes of) essential simple closed curves in $S$ that pairwise intersect once (up to homotopy). \end{Definition}